Using a dedicated money transfer service instead of a bank generally means you get a better exchange rate.

 It’s quite easy to find the best exchange rates, however you must also make sure the fees for your transfer are competitive, otherwise you’ll lose money this way.

 Here are some tips to ensure you get the best deal on fees and exchange rates when transferring money:

-- Utilise forward contracts.
-A forward contract basically allows you to lock in an exchange rate for a transfer which will take place in the future.
+- Utilize forward contracts.
+A forward contract allows you to lock in an exchange rate for a transfer that will take place in the future.
 In most cases you can lock in a rate for up to 12 months in advance, saving you from receiving a poor rate when you make a money transfer in the future.
 Not all transfer companies will allow you to use a forward contract, so ensure you consider this when comparing.
 Forward contracts can sometimes only be offered on larger transfer amounts, but this depends on the transfer service.

 - Consider a market order.
-A market order, also known as a limit order, allows you to choose a favourable rate, and then instructs your money transfer company to buy or sell your chosen currencies only once that rate is available.
-Like a forward contract, some money transfer companies will only offer these for larger transfer amounts.
+A market order, also known as a limit order, allows you to choose a favourable rate, and then instructs your money transfer company to buy or sell your chosen currencies once that rate is available.
+Much like a forward contract, only some money transfer companies will offer these and it may only be for larger transfer amounts.

 Getting the best rate when travelling overseas

 If you’re travelling overseas and looking for tips on receiving the best exchange rate, here are some things to consider:

 - Avoid busy areas and airports.
 Unless you’re organizing a currency pick-up, which companies like Travelex offer, airports and touristic city centres can provide poor exchange rates.